Moncada25/PackApps/README.md

 #### New features!

+  - Direct message to a WhatsApp number.
-  - Optical Character Recognition (OCR)
+  - Optical Character Recognition (OCR).
-  - Integration with automated testing
+  - Integration with automated testing.
-  - Sending emails to any recipient
+  - Sending emails to any recipient.

 ## Pre requirements 📋
 - Java v1.8 update 151 or higher and JDK (environment variables configured).